TylerLu/O365-EDU-PHP-Samples/Basics of SSO/README.md

     ];
     ```

 15. Edit **resources\views\welcome.blade.php**.
-Delete all code then copy and paste the following code.
+Delete all code and copy the following code to paste.

 ```
 <!doctype html>